OWRC/interpolants/modelling/waterbudget/gw.md

 	q = T\tan\beta = T_o\tan\beta\cdot e^{\left(\frac{-D}{m}\right)},
 $$ -->

-where $q$ is interpreted here as groundwater discharge per unit length of stream [m²/s], and $\tan\beta$ is the surface slope angle in the downslope direction, assumed representative of the saturated zone's hydraulic gradient.
-The sub-surface storage deficit ($D_i$) at some location $i$ is determined using the distribution function:
+where $q$ is interpreted here as groundwater discharge per unit length of stream/iso-potential contour [m²/s], and $\tan\beta$ is the surface slope angle in the downslope direction, assumed representative of the saturated zone's hydraulic gradient.
+The sub-surface storage deficit $(D_i)$ at grid cell $i$ is determined using the distribution function:

 $$
 	D_i = \overline{D} + m \left(\gamma - \zeta_i\right),